 One of the hardest things about being a mother is knowing that you have a little (or not-so-little-anymore) human being who’s depending on you… and be completely at a loss about what to do for them.

-While we wish that our kids would clearly communicate what they need (I’m working on teaching my kids to say “Mommy, I need attention” instead of kvetching ?), the fact is that they don’t always.
+While we wish that our kids would clearly communicate what they need (I’m working on teaching my kids to say “Mommy, I need attention” instead of kvetching - it’s a work in progress 😅), the fact is that they don’t always.

 And this starts… just about at birth.